matthewrdev/UnityUaal.Maui/README.md

  * Unity (using 23.01.0a20)
  * Xcode
  * Android Studio
- * Visual Studio Mac with MAUI workloads installed
+ * Jetbrains Rider or Visual Studio Code with MAUI workloads installed

 Additionally, assumes familarity, or at least exposure to: